The Min-Entropy of Classical-Quantum Combs for Measurement-Based Applications: Analysing Classically Driven Blind Quantum Computation

 \begin{Theorem} For $D_{\client}$ as above, and under the given assumptions, the following holds for any choice of graph $G$ and angle set $\mathcal{A}$ that satisfy the required conditions:

 \end{Theorem}

 The proof of this theorem is given in \Cref{subsec:app_BQC_single_round_proof}.
-The key step of the proof consists of providing an upper bound for the guessing probability (which provides a corresponding lower bound for the min-entropy) via the upper bound of \Cref{prop:bayesian_classical_comb} applied to the comb $D_{\client}$.
-Due to the specific form of $D_{\client}$, this bound has an interpretation in terms of the number of different ways each $\boldsymbol{\alpha'}$ can be reported for a given classical message (that is, for different gflows $g$ and one-time pads $\boldsymbol{r}$) with a larger number corresponding to a lower min-entropy bound (this is explained further after the proof of the theorem in \Cref{subsec:app_BQC_single_round_proof}).
+The proof makes use of \Cref{prop:bayesian_classical_comb} applied to the comb $D_{\client}$.
+Due to the specific form of $D_{\client}$, this bound has an interpretation in terms of the number of different ways each $\boldsymbol{\alpha'}$ can be reported for a given classical message (that is, for different gflows $g$ and bit-strings $\boldsymbol{r}$) with a larger number corresponding to a lower min-entropy bound (this is explained further after the proof of the theorem in \Cref{subsec:app_BQC_single_round_proof}).

 One can rightfully ask how good this bound is in practice.
-To conclude this subsection, we consider a simple example for which the gflows are characterised and the min-entropy is in fact given exactly by the right-hand side of \Cref{eq:thm_single_round}.
+Consider the following example for which the gflows are characterised and for which the min-entropy obtains the bound in \Cref{eq:thm_single_round}.
 Let $G$ be the three-vertex graph as shown in \Cref{fig:min_BQC_example} with total order given by the natural order on vertex labels.
 As demonstrated in \Cref{subsec:app_BQC_min_example}, there is exactly one non-trivial output set ($O = \{2,3\}$) that supports gflow for this example, and exactly two corresponding gflows exist.
 It can further be shown that the upper and lower bounds of \Cref{prop:bayesian_classical_comb} for $D_{\client}$ coincide, which establishes $n + \log_{2}(|\mathcal{O}|)$ as the true min-entropy value.
 For this example, $n = 3$ and $|\mathcal{O}| = 1$, so $H_{\min}(\boldsymbol{A}, \boldsymbol{O}| \boldsymbol{A'}, \boldsymbol{C'})_{D_{\client}} = 3$, which is corroborated by the numerical results (for two choices of $\mathcal{A}$, one such that $|\mathcal{A}| = 4$ and the other such that $|\mathcal{A}| = 8$).